ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/remote-data.md

 ### Specify initial states

 There's a small problem though -- what about the black shirt, the default selected color?
-We'll need to add the size and price data of the black shirt to `amp-state#shirts` because `<amp-bind>` only runs in response to explicit user action:
+We'll need to add the size and price data of the black shirt to `amp-state#shirts` because [`amp-bind`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}) only runs in response to explicit user action:

 ```html
 <amp-state id="shirts" [src]="'/shirts/sizesAndPrices?sku=' + selected.sku">